Don McCullin: Photojournalism

 During his National Service, McCullin was posted to the Suez Canal during the 1956 Suez Crisis, and served as a photographer's assistant.
 He failed the written theory paper to become a photographer in the RAF and spent his service in the darkroom.
-During this period McCullin bought his first camera, a Rolleicord, for £30 when stationed in Nairobi.
+During this period, McCullin bought his first camera, a Rolleicord, for £30 when stationed in Nairobi.
 On return to Britain, shortage of funds led to his pawning the camera and his mother used her money to redeem the pledge.

 In 1958 he took a photograph of a local London gang posing in a bombed-out building.
 He was persuaded by his colleagues to take his photograph of The Guvnors, as the gang was known, to The Observer, which published it, setting him on his path as a photographer.
 Between 1966 and 1984, he worked as an overseas correspondent for the Sunday Times Magazine, recording ecological and man-made catastrophes such as wars, amongst them Biafra in 1968, and victims of the African AIDS epidemic.
 His hard-hitting coverage of the Vietnam War and the Northern Ireland conflict is held in particularly high regard.

-He also took the photographs of Maryon Park in London used in Michelangelo Antonioni's 1966 film Blowup, In 1968, his Nikon camera stopped a bullet intended for him.
+He also took the photographs of Maryon Park in London used in Michelangelo Antonioni's 1966 film Blowup, In 1968, his Nikon F camera stopped a bullet intended for him.
 Also in 1968, on 28 July, he was invited to photograph the Beatles, then at the height of their fame and in the midst of recording The White Album.
 These sessions, made at several London locations, have become known as The Mad Day Out.
-They contain many well-known images of the band, including the gatefold sleeve picture from the Red and Blue compilations where the Beatles mingled with the crowd seen through railings.
+They contain many well-known images of the band, including the gatefold sleeve picture from the Red and Blue compilations where the Beatles mingled with the crowd seen through railings of a cemetery.
 The photographs from this day were published in the 2010 book A Day in the Life of the Beatles.

 A documentary about McCullin entitled Just One More War, directed by Jana Boková, with ATV as the production company, aired on the ITV network in 1977.